jacksoncharles/serverless-qa-template-api/README.md

 A microservice template for a Q&A solution such as comments functionality or discussion forum deployed using the [Serverless Framework](http://serverless.com).

-A simple but robust solution that can be built upon.
-Includes common functionality including pagination and global secondary indexes for retrieiving by user, thread or unique key.
+A simple and robust solution that can be built upon.
+Includes pagination and global secondary indexes for retrieiving by user, thread or unique key and is multi-tenancy compatible.
 It is loosely inspired by the [AWS Example Forum](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SampleData.CreateTables.html) and designed to be implemented as part of a distributed system.

 ## Technology Stack
 1. [AWS Lambda](https://aws.amazon.com/lambda/)